 OEE Software Helps Manufacturers Become More Profitable by Measuring Availability, Performance, and quality

 OEE is an abbreviation for Overall Equipment Effectiveness and is an essential metric for manufacturing facilities.
-When measured consistently and correctly, it can boost productivity and enhance quality to accelerate overall operations and improve bottom-line results.
+When measured consistently and correctly, it can boost productivity and enhance quality to accelerate overall operations (even when remote) and improve bottom-line results.
 Yet, despite its remarkable potential, OEE remains under-leveraged in manufacturing – largely because most facilities lack the tools and resources to measure it effectively.
 Fortunately, OEE software solves that problem.